Mahartney/BasketCase/readme.md

 ## Approach

 Basket Case was written in Javascript and uses the node-apac Client to query the Amazon Product Advertising API.
-It was designed as a single-page application, though not all features have been implemented to make it so (most specifically, user authentication still uses route redirects).
+It was intended as a single-page application, though not all features have been implemented to make it so (most specifically, user authentication still uses route redirects).